San Vicente, Palawan is a lesser-known town tucked about halfway between Puerto Princesa City and El Nido, in the northern part of the island.

 - Capsalay Island, which is completely surrounded by fantastic coral reefs.

-Find out more about our island hopping experience here.
+Find out more about different Palawan islands you can see here.

 3. SWIM WITH SEA TURTLES